-    Outreach link building is the most common type of link building strategy which is widely used nowadays.
+Outreach link building is the most common type of SEO link building strategy, which is widely used nowadays.
 In this, you have to reach out to the people in your niche in order to introduce your content to them.
-The main objective of outreach is to convince those who have a large targeted audience to give a link to your website and to talk about your content or product.
+The main objective of outreach is to convince those who have a large targeted audience to provide a link to your website and to talk about your content or product.

 Outreach is extremely important for every business.
 There are two approaches in outreach:

-- The Sniper Approach- Advocates of the sniper approach pickup their “targets” carefully and send highly-customized outreach emails to each one of them.
-They consider that effective outreach is all about giving some kind of value to a relatively small list of targeted prospects and expecting something positive in return
+- The Sniper Approach: Advocates of the sniper approach select their “targets” carefully and send highly-customized outreach emails to each one of them.
+They consider that effective outreach is all about providing some kind of value to a relatively small list of targeted prospects and expecting something positive in return.

-- The Shotgun Approach- Under this approach the advocate sends the outreach emails to the broader list of targets without investing much time in personalizing those emails.
-For them effective outreach is all about scale, the more you send emails the more you’ll get the links.
+- The Shotgun Approach: Under this approach, the advocate sends the outreach emails to the broader list of targets without investing much time in personalizing those emails.
+For them effective outreach is all about scale, the more you send emails the more you will get the links.

 Steps to do outreach:

-You shouldn’t send your outreach emails to simply anyone.
+You should not send an outreach email to simply anyone.
 You have to do your research to figure out which organization, blogger, or master’s webpage your content fits in with.

 Step 2: Find the right contact details

-This is the genuine bottleneck with regard to doing blogger outreach at scale.
-Discovering email addresses is time-consuming, tricky, and tedious at least if you care about finding the correct contact details.
+This is the genuine bottleneck with regard to executing blogger outreach at a scale.
+Discovering email addresses is time-consuming, tricky, and tedious; at least, if you care about finding the correct contact details.

 Step 3: Craft your pitch

-At this step, most of the outreach guides will tell you to come up with a template for your campaign which looks similar to this,
+Most of the outreach guides will tell you to come up with a template for your campaign which looks similar to this:

 I just went over your article: %URL_of_their_article%